-FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source.
+FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements:

+- total failure tests and online tests

+- the rules RègleArchiGVA-1 and the recommendation RecomArchiGVA-1 of [21]

+(French scheme)

-FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French metric).
-In additions, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 statistical test on the DTRNG output in order to ensure that the DTRNG is working properly.
-If test is fails the function return an error value and the DTRNG is shuttled down.
-Those functions are described in DTRNG
+FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG FRO application note and DTRNG FRO library that meet:

+- the rule RègleArchiGVA-2 of [21] (French scheme)

+- AIS31 version 3.1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2-High (German scheme)

+Application Note: The DTRNG FRO library comprises some functions that performs statistical test on the DTRNG FRO output in order to ensure that the DTRNG FRO is working properly.
+If test is fails the function return an error value and the DTRNG FRO is shuttled down.
+Those functions are described in DTRNG regarding random numbers generators (RNG).
+The composite product's RNG will comply with [21] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [21] are addressed.
+In particular, a cryptographic postprocessing must be implemented by the composite developer.
-September 2001, Class P2.

-Application Note: The DTRNG library version 4 comprises some functions that performs

-Application note rev 1.4.
+FRO Application note.